 Puget Sound Energy Unveils 2013 Draft Integrated Resource Plan (April 1, 2013)

 Information and presentations from the 2013 IRP Advisory Group meetings are available below.

 Show meeting information

 The IRP Advisory Group (IRPAG) is a team of external stakeholders and regulators who meet regularly to provide feedback during the integrated resource planning process.
 Their valuable input helps to guide the development of PSE's Integrated Resource Plan (IRP).

-The 2011 and draft 2013 IRPs are available online by clicking the Plan Details links above.
-For a more detailed discussion of the role of the IRPAG, download Appendix A. PSE's next IRP is due to be filed with the Washington Utilities and Transportation Commission May 30, 2013.
+The 2013 IRP is available online by clicking the Plan Details links above.
+For a more detailed discussion of the role of the IRPAG, download Appendix A. PSE's next IRP is due to be filed with the Washington Utilities and Transportation Commission May 30, 2015.

 Updated April 15, 2013

-Download a printable version of the proposed timeline for the 2013 IRP.
+Download a printable version of the timeline for the 2013 IRP.